Die Schnellboot-Seite

 Crew of "S 130" in Rønne-Harbour - Picture: Archives S. Hess

 "S 130" was commisioned on 14.
 August 1952.
-Commanding Officer were the Executive Officer of "S 208", Oblt.z.S.
+Commanding Officer was the former Executive Officer of "S 208", Oblt.z.S. a.D.
 E.G. Müller.
 The equipping with electronic devices was performed in England.
-End of September the boat transitted to the Baltic Sea were it was to undertake an exercise periode before it was to be participate in the eighth landing.
+End of September the boat transitted to the Baltic Sea were she was to undertake an exercise period before she participated in the eighth landing.

 "S 208" sailed to Gosport and trained the transfer of agents by gasfilled balloons in the Lyme Bay.
 By this transfer mode the distance of the boat to the coast could be enlarged and the transfer of the agents could be performed at any position.